 Here is a quick video Lightroom trick.
-A lot of people know that if maybe you have a DSRL, a mirrorless camera or any other kind of camera that you import into your Lightroom, if you have a movie files on your memory card when you import them into Lightroom, you will notice that you always get a message that says, “video editing is not supported” or something like that.
-That means you cannot do much to your images.
-However, there is a pro Lightroom tip if you want to work on smaller clips.
-So, if you want to actually edit your videos, you should import them into Lightroom and then go to the video thumbnail, right click and create a captured frame.
-This will pull one individual frame from your video file and once you have that captured frame you can make the adjustments you want to do to your video on that still frame.
+Many individuals know that if maybe you have a DSRL, a mirrorless camera or any other kind of camera that you import into your Lightroom if you have a movie files on your memory card when you import them into Lightroom, you will notice that you always get a message that says, “video editing is not supported.”
+That means you cannot do much to your images or photographs.
+However, there is a pro adobe Lightroom tips if you want to work on smaller clips.
+So, if you want to edit your videos, you should import them into Lightroom and then go to the video thumbnail, right-click and create a captured frame.
+This will pull one individual frame from your video file and once you have that captured frame you can make the local adjustments you want to do to your video on that still frame with the help of an adjustment brush.
 You can up the contrast, adjust the exposure and all other normal things that you would probably do.
-Once this is done, just select the two files and sink the settings back to the video.
+Once this is done, just add the two files and sink the settings back to the video.
 This will inherently edit the video and apply those settings that you did to the video frame to the video file.
-You can then export it and you’ll have your edited video that has the normal adjustments that you’d typically do to your video when you are not really supposed to be able to edit your videos in Lightroom.
-That’s a quick Lightroom trick and a lot of people don’t know one can edit videos in photoshop as well or just drag a video into Photoshop and do the normal things you can do to your images in Photoshop.
+You can then export it and you’ll have your edited video that has the normal adjustments that you’d typically do to your video when you are not really supposed to be able to edit your video in Lightroom.
+That’s a quick Lightroom trick and a lot of individuals don’t know one can edit video in photoshop as well or just drag a video into Photoshop and do the normal things you can do to your images or photographs in Photoshop.
 However, this is a great way to do it in Lightroom as well.
 This is a neat way to be able to edit simple videos in Lightroom.

-A lot of people don’t know that you can actually have your Lightroom on two monitors if you have dual monitor set-up on your computers.
+Many people don’t know that you can have your Lightroom on two monitors if you have dual monitor set-up on your computers.
 What this is really helpful for is that if you have let’s say you want to have your Lightroom catalogue pulled up on your second monitor but be editing on your main monitor.
 You can have all your images show up on your second monitor and still see them all not just in small thumbnail view but as large thumbnails.
-You can actually edit particular photos on your main monitor while still keeping the other photos up.
-The way to set this up is by going to your menu bar > Window > Secondary display and there you have a couple of different options.
+You can edit particular photos on your main monitor while still keeping the other photos up.
+The way to set this up is to go to your menu bar > Window > Secondary display and there you have a couple of different options.
 You can choose let’s say, full-screen view, second monitor preview among many other options you’ll find there and have available to you such as loop view, grey view among many others.
 If you want to take advantage of this, that’s the best way to go about it.

-This is pretty easy and I do talk about it a lot.
-Import presets are not necessarily a different kind of presets.
-For example, Sleeklens.com does sell presets but you can actually use any presets that are made by anyone and use them as import presets.
+This is pretty easy and I do talk about it quite often.
+Import Lightroom presets are not necessarily a different kind of presets.
+For example, Sleeklens.com does sell presets but you can use any presets that are made by anyone and use them as import presets.
 Let’s say like when you import your photos and need to edit them, you typically do the same couple of things to every photo you retouch.
-Maybe you apply camera profile, the general amount of sharpening, increase the shadows, saturation or any other changes you apply to almost every one of your photos and then you fine-tune them from there.
-What you can do is make a preset for that and when you import your photos to your Lightroom catalogue, you can select that specific preset from the import window and as an import, it will apply those adjustments to each and every photo that you import.
-It’s a very a really great timesaver and it doesn’t have to be just a simple effect that you do to every photo but it could be a full-fledged effect that you want to apply.
-Let’s take the Sleeklens presets for example; we have all these all-in-one presets that are like a one-click fix that you can use to apply all these general effects to your photos, you can have it apply all these effects to each and every one of your photos and that way you don’t have to go to your photos and do that individually.
+Maybe you apply camera profile, the general amount of sharpening, increase the shadows, saturation or any other changes applied by you to almost every one of your photos and then you fine-tune them from there.
+What you can do is make a preset for that and when you import your photos to your Lightroom catalogue, you can have that specific preset from the import window and as an import, it will apply those adjustments to each and every photo that you import.
+It’s a very really great timesaver and it doesn’t have to be just a simple effect that you do to every photo but it could be a full-fledged effect that is applied by you.
+Let’s take the Sleeklens presets for example; we have all these all-in-one presets that are like a one-click fix that you can use to apply all these general effects to your photos, you can have it applied all these effects to each and every one of your photos and due to this you don’t have to go to your photos and do that individually.
 This is something I use all the time just because it’s a timesaver especially if you’re trying to edit a bunch of photos and get them all out and deliver to a client as fast as possible.
-This is a great option for that.

 This is a little feature that I don’t use often but when I use it, I get a better idea of how my photos look altogether.
-This is a great mode for looking at your photos in kind of one big group as you see how well they fit together.
+This is a great method for looking at your photos in kind of one big group as you see how well they fit together.
 If you are going for a particular color scheme or color grading effect to your images, this is a great way to do that.
-What you basically do is select all the photos you want to see and group together and if you have them in a collection you can click Command +Ctrl+ A to select all of them and then press “N-key” on your keyboard and this will bring them up in thumbnail view but you can see almost all of them and see how they look together.
-You will be able to see how the colors go together and whether white balance might be off in a certain number of the images and you can click on each one of them and edit them from there and it will take you back to the survey mode.
-If you want to go back to the original mode, which is the grid mode, you can just press the “G” key on your keyboard.
+What you basically do is select all the photos you want to see and group together and if you have them in a collection you can click Command +Ctrl+ A to select all of them and then hit the “N-key” on your keyboard and this will bring them up in thumbnail view but you can see almost all of them and see how they look together.
+You will see how the colors go together and whether white balance might be off in a certain number of the images and you can click on each one of them and edit them from there and it will take you back to the survey mode.
+If you need to go back to the original mode, which is the grid mode, you can just press the “G” key on your keyboard.